Hybrid Morphology Radio Sources from the MeerKAT Absorption Line Survey (MALS): Radio, Mid-infrared and Environmental Characteristics: Conclusions

-$\bullet$ We estimated the MIR luminosities at 3.4~$\mu$m, 4.6~$\mu$m, 12~$\mu$m, and 22~$\mu$m wavelengths.
+\item We estimated the MIR luminosities at 3.4~$\mu$m, 4.6~$\mu$m, 12~$\mu$m, and 22~$\mu$m wavelengths.
 In the W1 band (3.4~$\mu$m), the luminosities range from \(4.32 \times 10^{9}\) to \(4.74 \times 10^{11}~L_\odot\), with a mean of \(6.12 \times 10^{10}~L_\odot\) and a median of \(3.98 \times 10^{10}~L_\odot\).
 At 4.6~$\mu$m (W2), the luminosities vary between \(2.35 \times 10^{9}\) and \(5.57 \times 10^{11}~L_\odot\), with a mean of \(4.13 \times 10^{10}~L_\odot\) and a median of \(2.12 \times 10^{10}~L_\odot\).
 For the W3 band (12~$\mu$m), the luminosities span from \(3.24 \times 10^{8}\) to \(6.00 \times 10^{11}~L_\odot\), with a mean of \(4.28 \times 10^{10}~L_\odot\) and a median of \(1.34 \times 10^{10}~L_\odot\).
 Finally, in the W4 band (22~$\mu$m), the luminosities range between \(4.36 \times 10^{8}\) and \(1.06 \times 10^{12}~L_\odot\), with a mean of \(1.04 \times 10^{11}~L_\odot\) and a median of \(4.23 \times 10^{10}~L_\odot\).

-$\bullet$ At least 9 HyMoRSs (25\%) in the present sample reside in dense cluster environments and are hosted by BCGs, with cluster masses ($M_{500}$) ranging from \( 0.5 \times 10^{14} \, M_\odot \) to \( 2.27 \times 10^{14} \, M_\odot \).
+\item At least 9 HyMoRSs (25\%) in the present sample reside in dense cluster environments and are hosted by BCGs with $M_{500}$ ranging from \( 0.5 \times 10^{14} \, M_\odot \) to \( 2.27 \times 10^{14} \, M_\odot \).
 Only one source (J0039--0152) exceeds the \( 2 \times 10^{14} \, M_\odot \) threshold commonly used to define massive clusters.
-Sixteen HyMoRSs from the catalog of thirty-six sources in the current article are bent from their main axis of propagation.
-The bending angle for fourteen sources is between 10$^{\circ}$--20$^{\circ}$, whereas the remaining two sources (J0954--0003 and J2357--0725) are bent at 52$^{\circ}$ and 60$^{\circ}$.
+Sixteen HyMoRSs from the catalog of thirty-six sources in the present article are bent from their main axis of propagation.
+The bending angle for fourteen sources is between 10$^{\circ}$--20$^{\circ}$, while the remaining two sources (J0954--0003 and J2357--0725) are bent at 52$^{\circ}$ and 60$^{\circ}$.